Lost in Execution – Bexhill Highwoods

 Making as a mode of thought engages the process directly with the interrelated complexity of the physical world.
-Constructing 3D structures to explore and communicate ideas, involves you not only in the process of “making it work” but these interactions feedback into the awareness and development of the ideas.
+Constructing 3D structures to explore and communicate ideas, involves you not only in the process of “making it work” but the interaction feedback into the awareness and development of the ideas.

 It was wonderful just being in the Highwoods; the sounds, smells, the sun and wind, the ebb and flow of the wildlife as it decides I can be ignored but hides in response to passing dog walkers.

-People stop to talk and ask about the work; it pleased me how quickly they understood the structures as a metaphor for interdependence.
-Interdependence leads to a discussion of the degree to which we are dependent on one another and the myth of “independence” an often unachievable goal.
+People stopped to talk and ask about the work; it pleased me how quickly they understood the structures as a metaphor for interdependence.
+Interdependence leads to a discussion of the degree to which we depend on one another and the myth of “independence” an often unachievable goal.

-The interdependent complex network of life that we call “nature” is the critical infrastructure on which our lives and quality of life depends.
-We have in the past occupied positive niches (nodes) in our ecosphere yet are currently in the process of destroying the ability of the system to support life.
+The interdependent complex network of life that we call “nature” is the critical infrastructure on which our lives and quality of life depend.
+In the past, we have occupied positive niches (nodes) in our ecosphere yet are currently in the process of destroying the ability of the system to support life.

 Complex systems cannot be viewed as if we are external to the system – we must see them as participant observers.
 Accepting the potential to distort that participant observation can create, I decided to build a series of tensile structures which are implicitly interdependent and complex structures and so connect with the underlying complexity of the system in the woodland.
 Working within the woodland the intent was to consider our need to reconnect with our natural environment and establish a sense of interdependence.